-As a crewmember, it would be bad enough being sucked out into space when the hull's breached: Now imagine being one of the casualties when the Vengeance blows holes in the Enterprisewhile they're at warp.
+As a crewmember aboard the Enterprise, it would be bad enough being sucked out into space when the hull's breached.
+Now imagine being one of the casualties when the Vengeance blows holes in the Enterprisewhile they're at warp.

-The scariest part is we had just seen both Khan and Spock in an intellectual battle; not civilized, but cool, calm and in control.
-Then Khan thinks Spock killed his family, and Spock witnesses the death of his best friend and all bets are off.
-Their intelligence and control are completely gone.
+The scariest part is we had just seen both Khan and Spock in an intellectual battle; not civilized, but cool, calm, and in control.
+Then Khan thinks Spock killed his fellow Augments and Spock witnesses the death of his best friend.
+After that, all bets are off; their intelligence and control are completely gone.

 Khan was terrifying because we knew what he could do and we finally got to see it completely let loose.
 Spock was terrifying because we have never seen him go full-blown on someone before this moment.
 And holy shit can that Vulcan do damage!
-He attacks Khan with the nerve pinch, and breaks Khan's arm over his shoulder after hitting him repeatedly with a piece of metal he tore off the vehicle they were on!
+He attacks Khan with the nerve pinch and breaks Khan's arm over his shoulder after hitting him repeatedly with a piece of metal he tears off the hover vehicle they're on!

-Pretty much any of the screams in various points of the movie (the screams following the data archive in London being blown up, the screaming of the Enterprise's crew being sucked out through the hull breach or when several are caught in another explosion, Carol's scream upon witnessing Khan crushing her father's skull).
+Pretty much any of the screams at various points of the movie (the screams following the data archive in London being blown up, the screaming of the Enterprise's crew being sucked out through the hull breach or when several are caught in another explosion; Carol's scream upon witnessing Khan crushing her father's skull).